 Viktor Blom’s ways of playing poker are pretty unconventional.
 Even though many critics have been inclined to call him “too aggressive,” especially in the early years of his poker career, the reality is surely a great deal more complicated!
 There are so many factors a poker player must take into consideration, and only the player himself knows why this or that decision was taken.
 That is why studying the best hands that the best players have played has the potential to help us understand the logic of these players under certain specific circumstances, as well as the methods they use to weigh the odds.

-Bearing this in mind, we have selected some lesser-known but still very interesting hands Viktor Blom has played and won.
+Bearing this in mind, we have selected some lesser-known but still very interesting hands Viktor Blom has played and won, which of course, influenced isildur1’s net worth.
 So here they are!

 November 2009: Isildur1 Flays Tom “durrrr” Dwan

 This is the biggest pot Isildur1 and Tom Dwan played on the 2nd day of their epic heads-up match, where Dwan dropped over $3 million to the anonymous (back then) young player.
 The night before Dwan lost $1.22 million to Isildur1 and was fully resolved to regain at least some ground.
 Nipping on ahead (or back!), we should say that this attempt did not work out so well; as Dwan had lost $616,000 more that day; the pot sizes just seemed to be spinning out of control, as the two players became engrossed in combat, sometimes fighting at as many as ten tables at a time.